dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-19-The-Hunt-For-Rimini-Riddle.md

 The Lambert family's got a whole legacy of puppetry, dating back to 1975.
 His Dad, Eugene, first started making puppets in his youth, before he made it a full-time gig.
 Noel wasn't the only kid he had.
 The Lambert kids include 5 others sons, Stephen, Liam, David, Conor, and Johnathan, and 2 daughters, Miriam, and Paula.[14]

 If their Facebook is any indication [13.1], they haven't done much in 2 years, sadly.
-And the website looks like this:
-(screencap)[15]
+And their website seems to be nuked.
+[15]

 As for Noel Lambert himself, fuck if I know what he's doin' now.